 What is Babuk Locker?

-Research shows that cyber criminals behind Babuk Locker target mainly companies, although, it is likely that they target regular users as well.
-This ransomware was discovered by Glacius_.
+Research shows that cyber criminals behind Babuk Locker target mainly companies, however, they might also target regular users.
+Note that this ransomware was discovered by Glacius_.

-Victims of the Babuk Locker are informed that they cannot restore (decrypt) their files without a decryption software that can be purchased only from the developers of this ransomware.
-To get instructions on how to pay for that software victims are instructed to contact developers via chat on the provided Tor website.
+Victims of Babuk Locker are informed that they cannot restore (decrypt) their files without decryption software that can be purchased only from the developers of this ransomware.
+To get instructions about how to pay for the software, victims are instructed to contact developers via chat on the provided Tor website.

 Unfortunately, there are no third party tools that can decrypt files that are encrypted by Babuk Locker.
-Also, paying a ransom does not guarantee that ransomware developers will provide a decryption tool.
-Therefore, the only way to recover files without losing any money and risking getting scammed is to restore them from a backup.
+Paying the ransom does not guarantee that ransomware developers will provide any decryption tools.
+Therefore, the only way to recover files without losing money and risk being scammed is to restore them from a backup.